jhucsf/spring2020/exercise/assembly2.md

 A good first milestone would be to write a program that reads the values into an array, and then just prints them out and exits.

-Doing the full program (steps 1–3) is quite challenging!
+Doing the full program (steps 1–3) is fairly challenging!

 ## Hello, world